binance/binance-spot-api-docs/testnet/web-socket-api.md

 * The base endpoint is: **`wss://ws-api.testnet.binance.vision/ws-api/v3`**
   * If you experience issues with the standard 443 port, alternative port 9443 is also available.
 * A single connection to the API is only valid for 24 hours; expect to be disconnected after the 24-hour mark.
+* Before a disconnection either due to maintenance or after 24 hours, a [`serverShutdown`](#server-shutdown) event will be sent.
+Please reconnect as soon as possible to prevent stream interruption.
 * We support HMAC, RSA, and Ed25519 keys.
 For more information, please see [API Key types](../faqs/api_key_types.md).
 * Responses are in JSON by default.
 To receive responses in SBE, refer to the [SBE FAQ](../faqs/sbe_faq.md) page.
 * If your request contains a symbol name containing non-ASCII characters, then the response may contain non-ASCII characters encoded in UTF-8.